njudd/ggrain/README.md

 <img src="https://github.com/njudd/ggrain/blob/main/inst/git_pics/rainclouds_highres.png" width="150" height="160" align="right"/>

-- In addition to this step-by-step tutorial, we have created our first [`raincloudplots`](https://github.com/jorvlan/raincloudplots) R-package.
-This package is tailored towards easy visualization of grouped and repeated measures data.
-Moreover, it also provides individually linked repeated measures visualizations, which add detail and richness to a multitude of within-subject designs.
-Here, we have chosen to depict the two most common repeated measures designs: 1 * 1 and 2 * 2.
-Basically, it wraps complex arguments into 1 single data and plotting function that does all the magic for you.
+- In addition to this step-by-step tutorial, we have created our first [`raincloudplots`](https://github.com/jorvlan/raincloudplots) R-package which  is tailored towards easy visualization of grouped and repeated measures data.
+Moreover, it also provides individually linked repeated measures visualizations, which add detail and richness to a multitude of within-subject designs.Basically, it wraps complex arguments into 1 single data and plotting function that does all the magic for you.